bravosix-07/Task-2-Team-Deimos-trials-/README.md

             roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:=$HOME/hospital_map.yaml

-       Now you use the 2D pose estimate and 2D Nav goal in RViz to autonomously navigate your turtlebot3 in the hospital map.
+       Now you use the 2D pose estimate and 2D NavGoal in RViz to autonomously navigate your turtlebot3 in the hospital map.